galaxykate/tracery/readme.md

 Each top-level key-value pair in the raw JSON object creates a **symbol**.
 The symbol's *key* is set from the key, and the *value* determines the **ruleset**.

 ### Modifier
-A function that takes a string and returns a string,
+A function that takes a string (and optionally parameters) and returns a string.
+A set of these is included in mods-eng-basic.js.
+Modifiers are applied, in order, after a tag is fully expanded.

+To apply a modifier, add its name after a period, after the tag's main symbol:
+	#animal.capitalize#
+	#booktitle.capitalizeAll#
+	Hundreds of #animal.s#

+Modifiers can have parameters, too! (soon they will can have parameter that contain tags, which will be expanded when applying the modifier, but not yet)
+	#story.replace(he,she).replace(him,her).replace(his,hers)#

 ### Action
 An action that occurs when its node is expanded.
 Built-in actions are